Mdevpro78/sharif-ocw-scrapy-downloader/docs/CODE_OF_CONDUCT.md

 # Code of Conduct

-> Our standards for participation in the DocForge community
+> Our standards for participation in the **Sharif OCW Scrapy's Downloader** community

 ## Our Pledge